 And the Karagiozis character is the main protagonist in this type of theatre.

 But there’s far more than that.
 Lying deep within Karagiozis is also all the embodiment of the whole Greek character.

 Comically huge headed and bald, bulbous nose, mischief-eyed, moustached, Karagiozis wears raggedly, patched up old Eastern clothes, and trudges about his business, shoeless.

 He is the impoverished and downtrodden little man.
 He is the everyman Greek.
 But eventually Karagiozis will get the better of the world, if nothing else, just by the pure force of his sheer cunning.

 He is forever hungry but permanently lazy.
 Caring but quickly, violently, angered.
 Hilariously foolish, but impishly clever.
 Quick to fall in love, quick to break into song.
-He is a coward, a cheater, but – picaresque to the core – and always with the audience on his side, Karagiozis will end, ultimately, valiant.
+He is a coward, a cheater, but – picaresque to the core – he still always has the audience on his side and Karagiozis will end, ultimately, valiant.

 Or if not, he’ll have at least taken the pompous and the bloated down with him as he falls.

 The figures and stories are centuries old, but this shadow-theatre is still played all over Greece today.

 Although perhaps a dying art, all children will have seen a Karagiozis performance at some point.